gvwilson/sensibleadventures/shapers/shapers.md

 | Medium     | 3        | Sword, spear, ax                                            |
 | Large      | 4        | Two-handed sword, Bertha the Big Spiked Club                |

 Each 4, 5, or 6 counts as 1 point of damage (unless the target is wearing armor, as discussed below).
+If you don't want to roll lots of dice, you can flip the same number of coins: heads is a point of damage, tails is not.

 > *Zephrod hits Gertrude with her ax.
 She rolls 3 dice and gets *4*, *2*, and *5*, for 2 points of damage.
 Gertrude counter-attacks with her knife and also hits.
 She rolls 2 dice and gets *1* and *2*: she has given Zephrod a superficial cut but hasn't done any real damage.*